 Bananas also make an easy-to-eat trail snack.
 Plus, they’re filled with potassium, which is excellent for strenuous exercise to replenish your electrolytes.
 Apples are excellent to take with you, too.

 Fruit squeeze packets are lightweight and offer a juicy fill when you need a quick energy boost.
-The sweet, tart flavors are just as refreshing as the fruits they come from, but they offer an easier way to take fruit with you on your hike.
+The sweet, tart flavors are just as refreshing as the fruits they come from, but offer an easier way to carry them.

 If you plan on being out on the trail for a few days, you can pack just enough for the first day and eat up your nonperishables after that.